 The coffee supply chain binds the coffee market together, making its existence possible.

-This argument is so common and so easily misunderstood (and taken at face-value), that its perpetuated by people who should know better.
-The argument goes something like this;
+This argument is so common and so easily misunderstood (and often accepted at face-value), that its perpetuated by people who should know better.
+The argument goes something like this

 Three dollars and fifty cents for example a cup of coffee in Starbucks in New York, the producer in, say, Costa Rica or Honduras, or El Salvador, or Uganda, or Cameron, or Kenya, or Colombia receive less than five cents.
 Three dollars fifty and the producer receives less than five cents.

 Not only is this a comparison of a net profit to a retail price, but it also doesn’t account for currency differences, cost-of-living differences, the fact that a latte also has milk in it, the cost of transporting the green coffee from origin to final destination, the cost to roast it, the cost to extract it, so on and so forth.

 I am certainly not arguing that farmers have it great and the system is perfect.
 We have a lot of work to do and there is plenty of room for improvement at the production side of the chain.
 But if we’re going to be successful in tackling this challenge, we must be fair and honest in identifying and quantifying what the problem really is.

 - And the difference in price isn't 100% profit for any one individual.
 Some of that difference goes into paying for the costs incurred at each link in the chain, i.e. processing costs, shipping costs, storage costs, etc. All of those costs get added to the final cost and passed down the chain.